 Solar Punk Farms: Where Regenerative Agriculture Meets Queer Activism

 Solar Punk Farms in Guerneville exemplifies sustainability, community, and ecological stewardship.
-Led by husbands Nick Schwanz and Spencer Scott, along with a collective of LGBTQ+ farmers, the farm integrates permaculture, agroforestry, and biodiversity to create a regenerative ecosystem.
+Led by husbands Nick Schwanz and Spencer Scott and a collective of LGBTQ+ farmers, the farm integrates permaculture, agroforestry, and biodiversity to create a regenerative ecosystem.
 A hub for queer activism and sustainable agriculture, it offers workshops, events, and hands-on experiences to promote environmental awareness and social equity.
-By blending renewable energy and resilience with community engagement, Solar Punk Farms demonstrates how sustainable living can thrive in an inclusive and welcoming environment.
+Solar Punk Farms demonstrates how sustainable living can thrive in an inclusive and welcoming environment by blending renewable energy and resilience with community engagement.

 How Women Pioneers Helped Shape Sonoma County's Craft Beer Legacy